 One fundamental problem with email is that it can expose your IP address and location to third parties, by design.

 While some secure email services strip IP addresses and metadata, many others do not.
 Even the popular Enigmail encryption plugin, which is used with Thunderbird, was recently found to be leaking user IP addresses.
 Some email services may be forced to log user IP addresses by valid court orders, without disclosing any information to the user.

-There is one simple solution to effectively conceal your IP address and location – and that is to always use a VPN (virtual private network).
+There is one simple solution to effectively conceal your IP address and location – and that is to always use a good VPN service.
+(See the ‘What is a VPN‘ guide for more a detailed overview.)

 A VPN creates a secure tunnel between your device and a VPN server, encrypting your traffic and concealing your real IP address and location.
 VPNs are easy to use on computers, phones, tablets, and even routers, simply connect it and forget it.
 The VPN will encrypt and anonymize your internet traffic, while you carry on with business as usual.
 Some of the larger providers, such as ExpressVPN and NordVPN, offer apps for all major devices and large server networks around the world.

 Conclusion on secure email

 Whatever your situation is, using a secure email provider is a smart step to take in protecting your data.

 Most of the email providers recommended in this guide offer webmail applications.
-To ensure your privacy and security with these clients, it’s best to access webmail through a secure browser while also using a good VPN service to encrypt and anonymize your traffic, while also hiding your IP address and location – discussed more in the best VPN service guide.
+To ensure your privacy and security with these clients, it’s best to access webmail through a secure browser while also using a good VPN service to encrypt and anonymize your traffic, while also hiding your IP address and location.

 As a brief recap, below is a table highlighting the best secure email providers.
 If you have a specific question about one of these services, you may want to reach out to them directly through their website.